ShiHengyu111/ShiHengyu111.github.io/_pages/about.md

 # About Me

-I am currently pursuing an M.A. in Finance at the School of Economics, Xiamen University (expected graduation: June 2026), advised by **Prof. Xiaoling Mei**.
-Before transitioning to quantitative research, I completed my B.S. in Chemistry with an dual degree in Economics at Xiamen University in 2023.
+I am currently pursuing a M.Fin at the School of Economics, Xiamen University (expected graduation: June 2026), advised by Prof. Xiaoling Mei.
+Before transitioning to quantitative finance, I completed my B.S. in Chemistry with an dual degree in Economics at Xiamen University in 2023.

 My current research focuses on Portfolio Optimization, particularly distributional robustness and network-based covariance estimation.
 Beyond finance, I am deeply interested in **statistical structure learning** problems—such as mean field games, causal inference, graphical models, and optimal transport.
 I also enjoy applying statistical tools to interdisciplinary scientific problems including computational chemistry, neuroimaging, and astronomy.
-In Feb 2025, I collaborated with **Prof. Weitai Wu** on designing skin-attachable polymer microgel sensors, providing robustness analysis and signal-processing components.
+In Feb 2025, I collaborated with Prof. Weitai Wu on designing skin-attachable polymer microgel sensors, providing robustness analysis and signal-processing components.

 ---

-# Guidance for the committee
+# Guidance for The Committee

 In addition to the publications and research projects listed in my CV and SOP, I would also like to share a few items that reflect my values, interests, and personal stories—elements that may help you form a more three-dimensional understanding of who I am.